 An out-of-range screening result does not mean that your baby definitely has the condition.
 It does mean that your baby needs more follow-up testing.
 To learn more about screening results, visit the Blood Spot Screening Results page.

 Your baby may need the following tests after an out-of-range screening result:

 - Genetic testing using a blood sample

 You should complete any recommended follow-up testing as soon as possible.
 Babies with this condition can have serious health problems soon after birth if they are not diagnosed and treated quickly.

 False-positive newborn screening results for this condition are rare.
-Babies who are receiving supplemental nutrition (also known as total parenteral nutrition or TPN) may have false positive results.
+Babies who receive supplemental nutrition (also called total parenteral nutrition [TPN] or hyperalimentation) may have out-of-range results.

 Newborn screening helps babies lead healthier lives.
 If your baby has an out-of-range result, follow up with your health care provider quickly.
 It is important to follow their instructions.
 Your baby may need to get treatment right away, even if they are not showing signs or symptoms.
 In some cases, your baby’s health care provider may decide it is best to watch (monitor) your baby to decide next steps.
 Careful monitoring and early treatment will help your baby stay as healthy as possible.